anesriad/anesriad/README.md

 ## Skills: Python/machine learning / HTML / CSS / SQL / Advanced mathematics and statistics / Git / Github / ChatGPT / Notion

-- 🔭 I’m currently Head of Data Science at Kadogoodiz (London)
+- 🔭 I’m currently working as a Data Scientist at ROCK IT (UK)
-- 🌱 I’m currently upskilling PowerBI, and deploying end-2-end ML
+- 🌱 I’m currently upskilling PowerBI and Microsoft Fabric
-- 👯 I’m looking to collaborate on ML/DL projects
+- 👯 I’m looking to collaborate on data analytics project
 - ⚡ Fun fact: Been a professional DJ for 6 years
 - PS: I'm not showcasing client's work since it's strictly private.